nielgomes/mineradorX/README.md

 **2- To interact with the chosen model:**

 2.1- Wait for the container to start up.
-After the server process is complete, run `docker compose exec ia_gateway /bin/bash` and then run the command `./2_chat.sh`.
+After the server process is complete and then run the command `./2_chat.sh`.

 2.2- Begin the interaction according to the on-screen instructions.